 How can a credit card build my credit rating?

 A credit card is a way for lenders to see how you manage your credit month-to-month.
 National credit bureaus, such as Equifax, TransUnion and Experian work with banks, building societies, mobile phone companies and other major retailers to generate a unique report about how likely a person applying for credit is to pay back their loan or credit and managing their money.

 Simply put, if you use your credit card regularly and make your payments on time, your credit score can improve over time - if you miss payments, it can decline.
 So how can you make sure taking out a credit card will help rebuild your credit report?
 Read on to learn more about the best ways to use credit cards to improve your credit score.

 First things first, you’ll need to apply for a credit card.
-This can be difficult if you have no credit or have a low credit score, but there are dedicated foundation credit card accounts designed to help you start or rebuild your credit score.
+This can be difficult if you have no credit or have a low credit score, but there are dedicated credit cards for bad credit designed to help you start or rebuild your credit score.